tulde23/URLinq/README.md

     }
 ```

 Now let's register our binder.
-You do this in our IntegrationTestFixture constructor.
 ``` csharp

         ControllerActionParameterBinders.AddBinders(new CustomFromModelBinder());